Ahsankhansadozai/Ahsankhansadozai/README.md

 Software engineer working mostly in Java and Kotlin.
-I have been working as a Android developer for more than 3.5 years.
+I have been working as a Android developer for more than 4 years.

 Specialized in kotlin , Java , MVVM , MVI, Room, Retrofit, DI , Flow , JetPack Compose.
 MVVM .
 MVI, Clean Architecture.

+Also Flutter , Dart.

 - 📫 How to reach me: [www.linkedin.com/in/ahsan-ejaz-khan-b9a6551ba]